Henry Hall (Egyptologist): Career

 In 1896 he started work at the British Museum as an assistant to E. A. Wallis Budge, becoming Assistant Keeper, Department of Egyptian and Assyrian Antiquities in 1919.
 On Budge's retirement in 1924, Hall became Keeper of the Department of Egyptian and Assyrian Antiquities, a post he held until his death in 1930.

 He worked with Édouard Naville and Edward R. Ayrton in the excavations at Deir el-Bahri, Egypt, from 1903 to 1907, and also dug at Abydos with the Egypt Exploration Society expeditions of 1910 and 1925.

 During the First World War he was attached to the military section of the press bureau, and in 1916 moved into Intelligence and was later attached to the Political Service in Mesopotamia with the rank of captain.
 He was twice mentioned in dispatches, and was made a Member of the Order of the British Empire.

-Combining in an unusual manner a knowledge of Egyptology and Assyriology in almost equal degrees, he was indefatigable in the service of the joint departments in the British Museum.
-While in his later years he had not the opportunity to take part in excavating expeditions sent out by the Museum, he was of great assistance in organising the expeditions of Campbell Thompson at Nineveh and Guy Brunton in Upper Egypt.
-He was, despite an initial and boyish brusqueness of manner, a charming colleague and tactful in the division of the spoils of excavation when these had been acquired jointly with other bodies.
-On the art of Ancient Egypt and Mesopotamia he was perhaps the pre-eminent authority, and it was one of his first tasks as Keeper to rearrange many of the galleries so as to stress the artistic and historical side of archaeology and less the predominantly religious emphasis which previously existed.
-Of the collections in the British Museum Hall published a work on the Coptic and Greek texts of the Christian period, one volume of a catalogue of scarabs, and six volumes on the hieroglyphic texts.
+Hall's knowledge of both Egyptology and Assyriology was valued during his time at the British Museum, and in his later years he organised the expeditions of Campbell Thompson at Nineveh and Guy Brunton in Upper Egypt.
+As a well-regarded scholar of Ancient Egyptian and Mesopotamian art, Hall took a key role in rearranging many of the galleries to foreground the artistic and historical sides of archaeology.
+During his time at British Museum Hall published several works, including: on the Coptic and Greek texts of the Christian period, a volume of a catalogue of scarabs, and six volumes on the hieroglyphic texts.

 Hall's interests were not confined to Egyptology; after the war he directed the British Museum excavations at Ur and Tell Ubaid, in Mesopotamia.
-He travelled in Greece and western Asia, and published a variety of works on the history of these regions; he even cultivated an interest in Chinese antiquities.
+He travelled in Greece and western Asia, and published a variety of works on the history of these regions, in addition to pursuing an interest in Chinese antiquities.